thundergolfer/ai-enablement-stack/README.md

 <details>

 ##### Category
-Intelligence Layer - KNOWLEDGE ENGINES
+INTELLIGENCE LAYER - Knowledge Engines

 ##### Description
 Platform for working with unstructured data, offering tools for data pre-processing, ETL, and integration with LLMs.